krakenrf/krakensdr_doa/README.md

 ## Pi 3 Users

 The image recommended for use and is tested for the Pi 4 only.
-Te Pi 3 can also be used in a pinch, though it will run the code much slower and it may not be fast enough to process fast bursty signals.
+We strongly recommend using a Pi 4.
+The Pi 3 can also be used in a pinch, though it will run the code much slower and it may not be fast enough to process fast bursty signals.
 The initial code run numba JIT compiles will take several minutes as well (first time you click start or enable the squelch), and the spectrum display may lag.
 To convert the Pi 4 image to a Pi 3 install, you will need to recompile the NE10 ARM DSP library and the Heimdall C DAQ files for the Pi 3 CPU first however.

 Follow the steps above, but before you run the code you'll need to follow the steps in the Heimdall README for the NE10 and Heimdall compile, BUT use the following commands instead: